Technology companies lead US stocks higher in early trade

-Technology companies led U.S. stocks higher in early trading Friday, reversing all of the market’s losses from a day earlier.
+U.S. stocks climbed broadly higher in midday trading Friday, reversing all the market’s losses from a day earlier.
+Technology companies accounted for much of the market’s gain.
 Energy stocks rose as oil prices continued to rally.
 Several retailers fell after issuing disappointing earnings or outlooks.

-Federal Reserve Chairman Jerome Powell told a gathering of global central bankers that he expects the Fed to gradually raise interest rates if the U.S. economic expansion remains strong.
+Investors weighed new remarks from Federal Reserve Chairman Jerome Powell, who said that he expects the Fed to gradually raise interest rates if the U.S. economic expansion remains strong.

 FED TALK: Speaking at an annual conference of central bankers in Jackson Hole, Wyoming, Powell said the central bank recognizes that the path of inflation is so uncertain that it generally needs to strike a balance between being supportive of growth and being restrictive.
 Powell said this gradual approach is the wisest policy for the Fed in trying to navigate between the risks of raising rates too fast and thus “needlessly shortening the expansion” and moving too slowly and risking an overheated economy.